nyu-mll/GLUE-human-performance/README.md

-# BOOP
+# Instructions & FAQ

-This is Instructions and FAQ website for NYU's data colleciton effort on Hybrid.
+This site has all the instructions and FAQs for NYU's data colleciton effort on Hybrid.
 - [MNLI, matched and mismatched](https://nyu-mll.github.io/GLUE-human-performance/mnli.html)
 - [CoLA]()
 - [MRPC]()